spracious/Google-Drive-Clone-App---Desktop-Version/README.md

 # Google Drive Clone App - Desktop Version
- This Google Drive clone application for desktop is not only a practical file management tool but also an excellent project for mastering CSS.
+This is a desktop-only Google Drive clone application designed to provide users with a seamless file management experience.
+The application offers essential features for file organization, uploading, downloading, and more, all within an intuitive desktop interface.